jaedowning/personal-website/content/home/talks.md

 widget: pages

 # This file represents a page section.
-headless: false
+headless: true

 active: false

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Recent Talks & Podcasts'
 subtitle:

 content: